SeedSigner/independent_custody_guide/README.md

 <img src="https://github.com/SeedSigner/independent_custody_guide/blob/main/images/seedsigner_create_seed_from_image.png" width="750">
 </p>

 After choosing the length of your mmemonic, you will then be presented with a screen detailling your 12 or 24 word seed that represent the private key you just created.
 Write these words down and double-check the accuracy of what you copied using the "Verify Backup" option.
-Next, you will have the opportunity to access SeedSigner's manual transcription interface in order to export your private key in the form of a SeedQR.
-This interface allows you to convert your seed phrase to a single-frame QR code that can be used to quickly and easily import your private key into SeedSigner in the future.
-This “SeedQR” is then viewable in a zoomed-in interface to make the transcription process simpler.
+After verifying you've correctly written the words down, you have the option to apply an additional (BIP-39) passphrase to the seed phrase before finalizing it for use on the device.
+Use a passphrase won't be covered in this guide, but just be aware that if you choose to add a passphrase to a given seed, the passphrase transforms the private key represented by your seed into a completely new private key that can't be accessed without both the seed phrase **AND** the correct passprase.

-From your loaded seed menu, navigate to:
+After selected "Done" to finalize the seed, next, you will have the opportunity to access SeedSigner's manual transcription interface in order to export your private key in the form of a SeedQR.
+This process is optional but recommended, because the process  allows you to record your seed phrase as a single-frame QR code that can be used to quickly and easily import your private key into SeedSigner in the future.
+To begin the transcription process, from your loaded seed menu navigate to:

 Backup Seed –> Export as SeedQR –> select desired format

 <p align="left">
 <img src="https://github.com/SeedSigner/independent_custody_guide/blob/main/images/seedsigner_navigate_to_seedqr.png" width="600">
 </p>

-The process to manually create a SeedQR typically takes about 10 minutes, but will save you much more, that is you won’t need to enter your seed word-by-word into SeedSigner for subsequent uses.
+The process to manually create a SeedQR typically takes about 10 minutes.
 It is worth noting at this point that your QR-encoded seed phrase should **never** be scanned into any device that connects to the internet; SeedSigner should likely be the only device that you ever use to scan your SeedQR, unless perhaps at some point in the future you might use it to enter your seed into another QR-enabled signing device or hardware wallet.
 Your SeedQR should **never** be scanned into your computer’s webcam, or scanned with your mobile phone’s camera as it represents secret information that could be used to access your funds.
 It should also be noted that for users leery of encoding your private key into QR-form, your seed words can be manually entered into SeedSigner at any point to set up a new wallet or authorize bitcoin transactions.

 Examples of the SeedQR transcription interface: